 - Playgrounds – Bencoolen Play Area, Crooklets and Summerleaze beach Play Areas re-opened on 4th July please take time to read through the guidance located at each facility to ensure current guidelines are adhered to.

-- The Library – the library recommenced some services in line with the new guidance, from the 6th July a new Lobby Service at Bude Library will be available between the hours of 10.00 and 3.00 on Mondays, Wednesdays, Fridays and between 10.00 and 1.00 on Saturdays where you will be able to return books and collect reservations.
-There will be no access to the main library building and you will need to have reserved a book in advance.
+- The Library – the library has recommenced some services in line with the new guidance, with an introduction of a new Lobby Service at Bude Library.
+Which is available between the hours of 10.00 and 3.00 on Mondays, Wednesdays, Fridays and between 10.00 and 1.00 on Saturdays where you will be able to return books and collect reservations.
+From 15th September this service will be available until 4 pm on Mondays, Wednesdays and Fridays, and a new access by appointment service which commences from the 15th.
 When your reservation arrives at Bude Library you will be contacted to say it is ready for collection.
 Returned items will have to go into quarantine for 72 hours before we are able to touch them and take them off your account.
 If you check your account, items will show as being ‘on loan’ for at least 3 days after you have brought them back.
 You can renew library books online or by telephone 0300 1234 111.
 Fines: Don’t panic, there will be no fines charged on late returns until 30th September 2020 (unless the fine was previously incurred before lockdown started).
 To reserve and renew books you will need your library card number and follow the link here: https://www.cornwall.gov.uk/…/usi…/borrow-renew-and-reserve/

 - The Castle – From Monday 13th July the Castle will be re-opening its doors from 10 am- 4 pm.
 There will be a one-way system in place and all Covid-19 social distancing procedures will be adhered to.
 All three galleries will be open, as will The Heritage Centre’s exhibitions although there will be a limit on numbers entering the building at any one time.
 Updates on the re-opening of Cafe limelight will be issued in due course, we are expecting to be able to offer a takeaway facility at first.